-- Hydrostatic steering is more sensitive than mechanical steering.
-Do NOT make abrupt changes in steering direction. - Steering is opposite to normal when driving in reverse. - With the engine running, moving the ground speed lever out of PARK unlocks steering.
-Any movement of steering wheel will then cause the machine to move, even if the ground speed lever has not been moved forward or rearward from the NEUTRAL position. - The brakes are only on when the ground speed lever (GSL) is in PARK and the steering wheel is centered and locked.
+- With the engine running, moving the ground speed lever out of N-DETENT unlocks steering.
+Any movement of steering wheel will then cause the machine to move, even if the ground speed lever has not been moved forward or rearward from the NEUTRAL position. - Hydrostatic steering is more sensitive than mechanical steering. - Steering is opposite to normal when driving in reverse. - The brakes are only on when the ground speed lever (GSL) is in N-DETENT and the steering wheel is centered and locked.